 Apple’s iOS is a beautiful, simple operating system and the App Store offers the best app selection imaginable.
 Each and every aspect of iOS is curated by Apple, and it shows.
-Android is more open and it has less rules, but that means that manufacturers and app makers can willfully ignore Google’s Material Design language and do whatever they want, sometimes rendering Android unrecognizable and ugly.
-Pure Android is gorgeous, but you don’t often see it.
-Only Google’s Pixel and Nexus phones run a pure version of the operating system. iOS is always beautiful and a pleasure to use on every iPhone because Apple has complete control over the OS.
+Android is more open and it has less rules, but that means that manufacturers and app makers can willfully ignore Google’s Material Design language and do whatever they want, sometimes rendering Android unrecognizable and cluttered.
+Android is gorgeous, as seen on Google’s Pixel 2 and 2 XL, but you don’t often see it.

 Android users don’t have that luxury.
-Unless you own a Pixel or Nexus device — and very few of Android users do — you will have to wait months if not years to get software updates.
-That’s why a mere 18.7 percent of Android users are currently running last year’s version of the OS on their phones.
-In fact, there are more Android users running KitKat, which is from 2013, than there are users running last year’s version of Android 6.0 Marshmallow.
+Unless you own a Pixel or Nexus device — and very few of Android users do — you will have to wait months if not a year to get software updates.
+That’s why less than 0.2 percent of Android devices are running the latest Android 8.0 Nougat, which released in August 2017.
 It’s absurd.

 In contrast, Apple can immediately patch security flaws and send the updated software to all iPhone users immediately.
 Since most users update their software when prompted, most iOS users are protected from these very real threats.
 There is no denying that iPhone users are safer.
 Apple’s iOS also offers full encryption with no compromises.
 The company even went to war with the U.S. government and the FBI to guarantee the right to encryption for its users.
 If you care about your security, you should buy an iPhone.